Adaezy-cyber/ICDFA_ASSIGNMENTS/LAB-1-Information-Security-Governance/GRC102_W1_Lab_Adaeze_Elizabeth_Adeteye_C11_26_CGRCE_17561.pdf.md

 ```

 **Key relationships:**
-- I report functionally to the CEO for mandate and authority, and **directly to the Board** on security posture, risk and metrics — this closes the gap that let the near-miss go undetected until it nearly escalated.
+- I report functionally to the CEO for mandate and authority, and **directly to the Board** on security posture, risk and metrics, this closes the gap that let the near-miss go undetected until it nearly escalated.
 - The CFO is my budget sponsor and a key oversight stakeholder, since security investment competes with GHC's other strategic priorities.
 - The CTO, IT Manager, Compliance Officer, HR Manager and a Development representative sit on the Security Steering Committee, which I chair.
 This is where cross-functional security decisions (like the password-policy dispute in Task 4) actually get resolved, rather than being escalated straight to the CEO every time.
 - Compliance sits on the committee rather than being a separate silo, because in a health-technology business, regulatory and security risk are the same conversation.